 So I thought I could create some Scandinavian-inspired ornaments.
 And everything is cuter when it’s either TINY or BIG?
 Don’t you think?
 So I made some big Scandinavian Snowflake Ornaments.
 I love seeing big ornaments on a tree.
 They really make a statement and stand out.
-I created 8 for my tree and I tucked them in randomly in the tree.

-I am still not done decorating yet, but you can get an idea.
+Scandinavian holiday decor.
 I plan to make more ornaments using small embroidery hoops and they will mirror the embroidery hoops that I have hanging over my fireplace!
 I am so excited!!

 How to Make Scandinavian Snowflake Ornaments